spectrocloud/librarium/content/docs/09.5-security/05-infrastructure.md

 Kubernetes run-time security support is done through a variety of add-on packages such as Sysdig Falco and Twistlock.

-Kubernetes cluster authentication can be optionally integrated with Kubelogin with OpenID Connect (OIDC) authentication/authorization against an external Identity Provider (IDP).
+Kubernetes cluster authentication can be optionally integrated with Kubelogin using OpenID Connect (OIDC) authentication/authorization against an external Identity Provider (IDP).

 You can set a schedule to run Kubernetes conformance and compliance tests with Kubebench, Kubehunter, Sonobuoy.
 These tests ensure tenant clusters are secure, compliant, and up to date.